Log-Scale Shrinkage Priors and Adaptive Bayesian Global-Local Shrinkage Estimation: Three Log-Scale Prior Distributions

 This density is known in the literature as the hyperbolic secant distribution.
 The horseshoe prior (\ref{eq:HS:xi}) is a special case of (\ref{eq:hyp:sech}) for $\eta=0$ and $\psi=1$.
 Without any loss of generality we can let $\eta=0$, as the location of the density will be determined by the value of the global shrinkage parameter $\tau$ as discussed in Section \ref{sec:log:scale:shrinkage:xi}.
 Allowing $\psi>0$ leads to a prior distribution for $\lambda_j = e^{\xi_j}$ of the form

-Examining (\ref{eq:hyp_sech}) clearly shows that the scale parameter $\psi$ controls the tail and concentration behaviour of the induced distribution over $\lambda_j$.
-The larger the scale $\psi$, the heavier the tail as $\lambda_j \to \infty$, and the greater the concentration of prior mass around $\lambda_j=0$.
+Examining (\ref{eq:hyp_sech}) clearly shows that the log-scale parameter $\psi$ controls the tail and concentration behaviour of the induced distribution over $\lambda_j$.
+The larger the log-scale $\psi$, the heavier the tail as $\lambda_j \to \infty$, and the greater the concentration of prior mass around $\lambda_j=0$.
 For $\psi=1$ this prior reduces to the half-Cauchy distribution; for $\psi<1$ the prior tends to zero as $\lambda_j \to 0$ and for $\psi>1$ the prior exhibits a pole at $\lambda_j=0$.